 We offer a range of basement waterproofing services to prevent potential water leakage and remove water that enters the basement.

 Clarke Basement Systems provides no-charge inspections to check for leaky basement windows or window wells, wall or floor cracks, bowing walls, wet or damp basement walls, exterior drainage issues, and equipment issues, including sump pump failures or drain clogs.
 Depending on your unique situation, we can design a customized solution for your wet basement problem.
 Basement waterproofing typically involves an interior drainage system, sump pump installation, and foundation crack repair.
-We also use techniques to prevent water from entering the house, including the use of downspout extensions to direct water away from the foundation.
+We also use techniques to prevent water from entering the house.
 To prevent mold and mildew caused by excess moisture and humidity, we can install a high-performance, self-draining basement dehumidifier.

 Our long-term basement waterproofing repairs are designed to keep your basement dry and the air healthy all the time.